Moorvan/ChiselFV/README.md

 ### Pipeline Verification

 We also tried to apply the ChiselFV framework to the formal verification of the processor.
 We implemented and verified a five-stage pipelined processor in the textbook using Chisel.
-The implementation and verification code and the introduction of the repository [RISC-V Formal in Chisel](https://github.com/Moorvan/RISCV-Formal-Chisel).
+The implementation and verification code and the introduction are in the repository [RISC-V Formal in Chisel](https://github.com/Moorvan/RISCV-Formal-Chisel).

 Our verification solution is mainly inspired by the [RISC-V Formal Verification Framework](https://github.com/SymbioticEDA/riscv-formal).
 They provide a framework for verifying RISC-V processors at the SystemVerilog level, using SVA to define properties and then using verification tools to verify them.